vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 11. In a browser, go to  http://<i>vic_appliance_address</i> and enter the address and single sign-on credentials of the vCenter Server instance on which you deployed the appliance.

-    **IMPORTANT**: The installation process requires the single sign-on credentials to register vSphere Integrated Containers Management Portal and Registry with the Platform Services Controller.
+    **IMPORTANT**: The installation process requires the single sign-on credentials to register vSphere Integrated Containers Management Portal and Registry with the Platform Services Controller and to tag the appliance VM for use in Docker content trust.
 The vSphere Integrated Containers Management Portal and Registry services cannot start if you do not complete this step.

 **Result**

 - You see the vSphere Integrated Containers Getting Started page at http://<i>vic_appliance_address</i>.
 The Getting Started page includes links to the vSphere Integrated Containers Management Portal, the Demo VCH Installer Wizard, the download for the vSphere Integrated Containers Engine bundle, and to documentation.
 - If you see the error `Failed to register with PSC.
 Please check the vSphere user domain PSC settings and try again`, see the procedure in [vSphere Integrated Containers Appliance Fails to Register with PSC](ts_register_psc_fails.md) to register vSphere Integrated Containers with the Platform Services Controller.
+- If the initialization fails with any other error, see [Reinitialize the vSphere Integrated Containers Appliance](reinitialize_appliance.md).

 **What to Do Next**